OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   **Account Information** - When you register any kind of SoundCloud account, you will need to provide your email address (except when you sign-up with Facebook or Google and don’t give your permission to share it with SoundCloud), your age, and choose a password.
 In addition, if you purchase a Subscription, you will also need to provide your real name, billing address, and payment verification information.

-*   **Profile Information** - you may choose, at your discretion, to provide additional information for your public profile on SoundCloud® – for example:
+*   **Profile Information** - you may choose, at your discretion, to provide additional information for your public profile on SoundCloud – for example:

     *   your real name
     *   a user name (which may be your real name or a pseudonym)